learn-co-curriculum/phase-1-algorithms-big-o/README.md

   the number of steps the computer will take to run our code and then remove any constants (so `O(2n + 1)` becomes just `O(n)`).
-- To calculate the space complexity of an algorithm using Big O notation, check what variables are needed to store data in memory, and also remove any constants.
+- To calculate the space complexity of an algorithm using Big O notation, check what memory is needed for the inputs as well as any auxiliary data structures (and also remove any constants).

 In the next lesson, we'll look at some other examples of algorithms that use other common Big O formulas.